 Arriving at Valley, he took the reins of a struggling LAVC program and quickly amassed a 23-16 record enroute them to a Western State Conference Southern Division championship in 2005.
 In 2005 they had a 1st round games which was a best of the three series with Cypress and lost to them in two games to end the Monarchs season.
 In 2010 he returned to post-season play, winning his second Western State Conference title, that when Monarchs played Rio Hondo in Best of the 3 Series in 1st round and we lost to them in 2 games to end our season.
 In 2012 He took the Monarchs to the postseason, as we played a wild card game against Bakersfield and beat them to move on to 1st round and played Orange Coast best of the three series, Orange Coast ended our season with a 2 game lost to us in the 1st round.

 Today, Mallas is in search of players who are students of the game as well as willing to put their education first.
 He feels that players improve only if they set big yet realistic goals for themselves.
 “Personal improvement is the key,” he says, “for many student-athletes to be successful at what they do in life.”

-During his off time, Coach Mallas enjoys family life with his son, Tyson, 10; his daughter, Haley, 6; and his wife Ginger.
-Coach Mallas also serves as the men’s Kinesiology Department Chair for the college.
+During his off time, Coach Mallas enjoys family life with his son, Tyson, 11; his daughter, Haley, 7; and his wife Ginger.

 Assistant Coach: Chris Johnson